Board of Directors

 Jazzmyne Jacobs is a first-grade paraprofessional with a bachelor’s degree in Business Management and Organizational Change and is currently pursuing her master’s in Urban Education.
 A former head cheerleading coach at Cambridge Rindge and Latin, Jazzmyne dedicated many years to mentoring and inspiring young athletes.
 In 2017, she, alongside Destinee Neal, established the very first majorette dance team in the city of Boston, furthering opportunities for youth expression and community engagement.
 Deeply connected to CCC, Jazzmyne is honored to give back to a program that helped shape who she is today.
 Her goal is to help ensure that CCC remains a safe, supportive, and welcoming space for all who attend.

-Michael Monestime, Central Square BID
+Michael Monestime, President, Central Square BID

 Erinn D. Pearson-Breedy, Simply Erinn's Unisex Hair Salon